Homemade Chicken or Beef Empanada Recipe

 The origins of chicken and beef empanadas

 Empanadas arrived in Spain thanks to the Arabs who borrowed the idea from the Persians.
-In other words, we’re talking about a type of food whose history goes way back.

 Simply put, an empanada is a dough-covered stuffing, which can be made with an endless variety of ingredients.
 Even the dough’s preparation varies from one town to the next.

 There are texts from 1520 that mention a seafood empanada.

 - From there, they spread out to different parts of Europe and found its way to the Americas.

 - Many towns around the world have their own versions.